Gai-LunSW/wos-llm-geo/README.md

 A convenient way to set them is by creating a `.env` file in the project root.
 Values in this file will be loaded automatically if present.

+## Usage

+Use :func:`wos_geo.analyze_articles_batch` to obtain a DataFrame of article summaries.
+The function accepts an optional ``prompt_template`` parameter allowing you to customise how each summary is generated.

+Results can be written directly to an Excel file with ``wos_geo.analyze_articles_to_excel`` which returns the path to the saved file.

 ## Running Tests

 Execute the test suite with coverage information using: